Mass media in Pakistan: Newspapers, news channels, and magazines

 In 1947, only four major Muslim-owned newspapers existed in the area now called Pakistan: Pakistan Times, Zamindar, Nawa-i-Waqt, and Civil-Military Gazette.
 A number of Muslim papers and their publishers moved to Pakistan, including Dawn, which began publishing daily in Karachi in 1947, the Morning News, and the Urdu-language dailies Jang and Anjam.
 By the early 2000s, 1,500 newspapers and journals existed in Pakistan.

 In the early 21st century, as in the rest of the world, the number of print outlets in Pakistan declined precipitously, but total circulation numbers increased.
 From 1994 to 1997, the total number of daily, monthly, and other publications increased from 3,242 to 4,455, but had dropped to just 945 by 2003 with most of the decline occurring in the Punjab Province.
 However, from 1994 to 2003 total print circulation increased substantially, particularly for dailies (3 million to 6.2 million).
 And after the low point in 2003 the number of publications grew to 1279 in 2004, to 1997 in 2005, 1467 in 2006, 1820 in 2007, and 1199 in 2008.

+When it comes to magazines more specifically, between 2007 and 2015, the number of magazines published in Pakistan also experienced a significant decline, dropping from 1,383 to 232, according to data from the Pakistan Bureau of Statistics.
+This reduction reflects broader challenges faced by the print media industry during that period.
+It has been observed that standalone magazines in Pakistan generally perform less successfully than those affiliated with daily newspapers.
+One contributing factor to the overall decline of magazines is their relatively higher production cost, as they often require more specialized writers and higher-quality advertising.
+These factors necessitate higher cover prices, which can be difficult to sustain in the local market.
+However, fashion magazines have largely managed to avoid this decline and continue to maintain a stable readership.

+Newspapers and magazines are published in 11 languages; most in Urdu and Sindhi, but English-language publications are numerous.

 Since the Soviet–Afghan War there has also been a presence of jihadi material in the print media : Muhammad Amir Rana estimates that "until 1989, the number of jihad publications in Pakistan had reached 150", while in 1990 "around 100 jihad monthlies and 12 weeklies were being published in Peshawar, Quetta and Islamabad", in many languages, as "25 were in Urdu, 50 in Pashtu and Persian, 12 in Arabic and 10 in English", with Kashmiri militant groups alone publishing some 22 periodicals in 1994.

-Newspapers and magazines are published in 11 languages; most in Urdu and Sindhi, but English-language publications are numerous.
 Most print media are privately owned, but the government controls the Associated Press of Pakistan, one of the major news agencies.
 From 1964 into the early 1990s, the National Press Trust acted as the government's front to control the press.
 The state, however, no longer publishes daily newspapers; the former Press Trust sold or liquidated its newspapers and magazines in the early 1990s.

-Web News Channels also appeared from mostly after 2010.
+Web news channels also appeared from mostly after 2010.